Leonperalta1004/Advancedbox/README.md

 # Advancedbox

-Advancedbox is an online tool for sketching and sharing instrumental music.
+Advancedbox is an online tool for sketching and sharing chiptune melodies.
+Advancedbox takes it and makes it correctly useful!
 It is a modification of [edobox](https://jummbus.bitbucket.io) the [Synthbox](https://synthbox.co), focused on improving ease-of-use.

 All song data is packaged into the URL at the top of your browser.
 When you make